Board of Directors

-HDIRS is governed by a board of directors that includes Ontario-based hospital chief executives and others.
-HDIRS follows a skills-based approach to creating a highly effective board.
+HDIRS (now OCINet) is governed by a board of directors that includes Ontario-based hospital chief executives and others.
+OCINet follows a skills-based approach to create a highly effective board.

-With the scope and authority to make impactful decisions, HDIRS’ nine voting board members actively represent — on a volunteer basis — the collective interests of member hospitals, independent health facility clients (IHFs), four LHINs and, ultimately, all patients served.
+With the scope and authority to make impactful decisions, twelve voting board members actively represent — on a volunteer basis — the collective interests of member hospitals, independent health facility clients (IHFs) and, ultimately, all patients served.